cschleiden/go-workflows/DEVELOPMENT.md

-## Setup MySQL for mysql backend
+## Setup dependencies for development and tests

 1. `docker-compose up`
-2. Create database TODO

 ### Use custom linter